lasseignelab/230227_EJ_MouseBrainIsoDiv/README.md

 from four wildtype mouse brain regions balanced for sex, to assay isoform usage differences across brain region and sex.

+## Dependencies

+“Dependencies” Include a code chunk (if relevant) on what your project depends on.
+Currently: nextflow, gffread

-## Dependencies OR Scripts
+## Scripts

-**\[if project will not be a package\]** - this section should be titled “Dependencies” or “Scripts” Include a code chunk (if relevant) on what your project depends on.
-Include a “script tree” on how to reproduce your results with descriptions for all scripts
+“Scripts” Include a “script tree” on how to reproduce your results with descriptions for all scripts

 ## Authors